percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 in the conference while performing per-hop authentication of each RTP packet.
 The Media Distributor may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
-The Media Distributor will also relay secured messaging between the endpoints and the key management function and will acquire per-hop key information from the KMF.
-The actual media content **MUST NOT** not be decryptable by an MDD, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.
+The Media Distributor will also relay secured messaging between the endpoints and the Key Distributor and will acquire per-hop key information from the
+Key Distributor.
+The actual media content **MUST NOT** not be decryptable by an Media Distributor, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.

 An endpoint's ability to join a conference hosted by a Media Distributor **MUST NOT**